GOD: A NAME OF IDOLS!

 Strong's Definition: A variation of H1409; Fortune, a Babylonian deity: - that troop

-• The idol, "Gad" among the Chaldeans was worshipped among the Canaanites known as "Baal Gad," among them by evidence of the Canaanites naming their cities after their idols:
+- For example, the idol "Gad" among the Chaldeans was worshipped among the Canaanites, known as "Baal Gad," as seen in the naming of cities after their idols:

 Jos 13:5 And the land of the Giblites, and all Lebanon, toward the sunrising, from Baalgad under mount Hermon unto the entering into Hamath.